XEDGit/memdetect/README.md

 # malloc_wrapper
 <img src="https://img.shields.io/badge/Tools-debug-blueviolet" />
-This is a shell script to compile your file or project with a wrapper of malloc() and free() which is going to help you understand better your memory handling and debugging!
+This is a shell script to compile your file or project with a wrapper of malloc() and free(), which will help you understand your memory-handling and debugging better!

 ## Info: